 The Doctor of Audiology (AuD) degree program is designed to prepare Doctors of Audiology in an innovative educational environment who are clinically outstanding, committed to life-long learning, and leaders in their community and profession.

 Program & Requirements

 Audiologists are people who enjoy working one-on-one with other people.
-The profession requires a strong command of the English language, an interest in technology, and the ability to communicate clearly with others.
-Candidates who enter a Doctor of Audiology degree program often have an undergraduate degree in the following areas (majors and minors): communication sciences and disorders, the physical sciences (biology, chemistry, physics), the social sciences (psychology, sociology), the communication sciences (English, communication), or business.
-In reality, a person could earn a degree in many liberal arts or science disciplines and meet the other entry requirements for possible admission to the Doctor of Audiology degree program.
+The profession requires a strong command of the English language, a keen interest and aptitude in technology, and the ability to communicate clearly with others.
+Students who enter a Doctor of Audiology (AuD) degree program often have an undergraduate degree in the following areas (majors and/or minors): communication sciences and disorders, physical sciences (e.g., biology, chemistry, physics), social sciences (e.g., anthropology, psychology, sociology), the communication sciences (e.g., English, communication), music, or business.
+In reality, a student could earn a degree in many disciplines and meet the other entry requirements for possible admission to the Doctor of Audiology degree program.

-Assistant Director of Graduate Admissions
+Assistant Director of Graduate and Professional Programs Admissions